huuvinhnguyen/kvxduino/libraries/DHT_sensor_library_for_ESPx/README.md

 - 2018-01-03: Added retry in case the reading from the sensor fails with a timeout.
 - 2018-01-08: Added ESP8266 (and probably AVR) compatibility.
 - 2018-03-11: Updated DHT example
+- 2018-06-19: Updated DHT example to distinguish between ESP8266 examples and ESP32 examples
+- 2018-07-06: Fixed bug in ESP32 example
+- 2018-07-17: Use correct field separator in keywords.txt
 Features
 --------
   - Support for DHT11 and DHT22, AM2302, RHT03